timescale/docs.timescale.com-content/tutorials/tutorial-grafana.md

 and the remainder of the tutorial should be fairly straightforward to follow.

-If you’ve followed the setup instructions, you should have a working version of TimescaleDB (preferably Timescale Cloud) with data preloaded.
+If you’ve followed the setup instructions, you should have a working version of TimescaleDB with data preloaded.
 In our case, we will use the New York City taxicab data found in the [Hello, Timescale!][hello-timescale] tutorial.
 Be sure to follow the full tutorial if you’re interested in background on how to use TimescaleDB.